Solar Cycle Observations: Flows

 \subsection{Meridional Flows}

 The solar meridional flow is the North-South motion of the plasma.
-At the surface this flow plays a critical role in the solar dynamo by transporting residual flux from ARs to the poles in order to generate the magnetic field to initialize the solar cycle.
+At the surface this flow plays a critical role in the solar dynamo by transporting residual flux from ARs to the poles in order to generate the magnetic field to initialize the next solar cycle.
 This plasma flow moves from the equator to the poles in each hemisphere with an amplitude of $\sim 10-20$ m s$^{-1}$.
-The meridional flow is 1-2 orders of magnitude weaker than the differential rotation (relative velocities of $\sim 200-250$ m s$^{-1}$) and the convective flows (velocities of $\sim 500$ m s$^{-1}$ for supergranules and $\sim 3000$ m s$^{-1}$ for granules), making it the most challenging plasma flow to constrain.
-However, it is typically measured in the same manner as (and along with) the Differential Rotation.
-Independent measurement techniques can often give very different measurements, thought to be a consequence of the different depths sampled by each technique.
+The meridional flow is 1-2 orders of magnitude weaker than the differential rotation (relative velocities of $\sim 200-250$ m s$^{-1}$) and the convective flows (velocities of $\sim 500$ m s$^{-1}$ for supergranules and $\sim 3000$ m s$^{-1}$ for granules), making it the most challenging plasma flow to measure.
+The meridional flow is typically measured in the same manner as (and along with) the differential rotation (e.g., Doppler imaging, helioseismology, tracking techniques, etc.).
+Characterizing this flow is particularly challenging because independent measurement techniques can often give very different measurements, thought to be a consequence of the different depths sampled by each technique.
 For an in depth review, see \citet{hanasoge:2022} and references therein.

 High resolution continuous magnetic data from space-based observatories (i.e., SOHO/MDI and SDO/HMI) have ushered in a new era, paving the way for meridional flow measurements with unprecedented spatial and temporal resolution, revealing that the amplitude and structure vary with the solar cycle \citep{2004Gizon, 2008GonzalezHernandez_etal, 2010HathawayRightmire}.
 The meridional flow measured by magnetic pattern tracking \citep{2022Hathaway_etal} for the last two solar cycles (see Figure~\ref{fig:lu_mc2}) shows that the meridional flow is the strongest at solar cycle minimum and weakens during solar minimum.
 This weakening of the meridional flow was more pronounced during the stronger Solar Cycle 23 than it was for the weak Solar Cycle 24.
 The relative magnitude of this cycle dependent change in the flow speed is illustrated in the left panel of Figure~\ref{fig:lu_mc3}.
 This modulation of the meridional flow by the presence of ARs may serve as a nonlinear feedback mechanism for regulating the solar cycle, as described in the next section.